siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## Apache JMeter

 Apache JMeter is a testing tool to analyze and measure web application performance.
-The JMeter plug-in imports the test results  data in UrbanCode Velocity metrics.
+The JMeter plug-in imports the test results  data in DevOps Velocity metrics.

 ---